Rangi42/polishedcrystal/FEATURES.md

 * Dome Fossil, Helix Fossil, and Old Amber.
 Revive them in the now-open Pewter Museum of Science.
 * All of the decorations for your room are available in different places.
 * Earn a Silver Trophy when you beat the Elite 4 and a Gold Trophy when you rematch them at higher levels.
-* Other items including Eviolite, Muscle Band, Expert Belt, and X Spcl.
+* Other items including Eviolite, Muscle Band, Wise Glasses, and X Spcl.
 Def.

 ## Bug Fixes